-It’s February, one of my oldest friends got engaged on Saturday, one of my other friends is pregnant after two years of wanting to be, and today Tim and I sat on picnic tables in 30-degree weather and took photos of ourselves with a tripod for the cookbook.
+It’s February, the middle of the winter.
+One of my oldest friends got engaged last Saturday, one of my other friends is finally pregnant after two years of wanting to be, and today Tim and I sat on picnic tables in 30-degree weather and took photos of ourselves with a tripod for our cookbook.

-I know it’s winter around here, and everyone’s glum about the need for coats and hats and heaters, and I know that it’s even colder in my home state and in the areas north of it, but today I’m feeling happy and hopeful in spite of the non-sunny skies.
+I know it’s winter, around here at least, and everyone’s glum about the need for coats and hats and heaters.
+I know that it’s even colder in my home state and in the areas north of it, but today I’m feeling happy and hopeful in spite of the non-sunny skies.
 There is so much joy around me, so much beauty, so much warmth and light in the midst of the cold.

-While we were shooting today, I looked at Tim, setting up shots with me, telling me his vision for how something would look and then working with me to make it happen, and I was struck like a bolt with how blessed I am to be doing all of these things with him.
+While we were shooting today, I looked at Tim who was setting up shots with me, telling me his vision for how something would look and then working with me to make it happen.
+I was struck with a feeling like a bolt of lightning, reflecting on how blessed I am to be doing all of these things with him.

-The good and the bad, the overwhelming and the unknown – to be rejoicing with him, to be leaning on him when I’m weak, to be helping him when he is, to be both supporting and supported, to be both loving and loved, to be experiencing the mystery of getting older and feeling new feelings, like a body that goes through cleansing periods or legs that ache when I sit at my computer too long, and to have another person right next to me, holding my hand on the same ride.
+The good and the bad, the overwhelming and the unknown – to be rejoicing with him, to be able to lean on him when I’m weak, to be able to help him when he is, to be both supporting and supported, to be both loving and loved.
+To be experiencing the mystery of getting older and feeling new feelings, like a body that goes through cleansing periods or legs that ache when I sit at my computer too long, and to have another person right next to me, holding my hand on the same ride, this is bliss.

 I am so thankful for my husband.
-If I haven’t said it before, I want to say it now: I would never have worked on a cookbook without him; I wouldn’t have wanted to.
+If I haven’t said it before, I want to say it now: I would never have decided to work on a cookbook without him; I wouldn’t have wanted to.

-Anyway, because all these thoughts are hitting me in early February, they are hitting me alongside all manner of Valentine’s Day paraphernalia, from packaged Valentines to weekend getaway packages to heart-shaped cookie cutters (one of which I bought last weekend for $0.79, hence today’s treats), so maybe it only makes sense that I have hearts on the brain.
+Anyway, because all these thoughts are hitting me in early February, they are hitting me alongside all manner of Valentine’s Day paraphernalia, from packaged Valentine cards to weekend getaway packages to heart-shaped cookie cutters – one of which I bought last weekend for $0.79, hence today’s treats!
+So maybe it makes sense that I have hearts on the brain.

 I wanted them on my smoothie last week; I wanted them in my lunch a few days later; I’m already dreaming up biscuits and jellos and mini cakes to make with them later.

-What happened here was an off-the-cuff, lets-just-play-with-food experiment that created something not quite gnocchi and not quite bread, one that we’re calling beet patties.
+What happened here was an off-the-cuff, lets-just-play-with-food experiment that created something not quite like gnocchi and not quite bread, not quite veggie burgers either, one that were calling beet patties.

-Unlike a lot of beet-infused dough, this one actually tastes like beets, too – in a good way, we promise, sweet and earthy – but, but!, the real crowning glory of this starter-entree-snack is the butter.
+Unlike a lot of beet-infused dough, this one actually tastes like beets – in a good way, we promise.
+They’re sweet and earthy.
+But the real crowning glory of this starter-entree-snack is the butter.

-When the hot patties come out of the oven, all puffed and pretty and firm, you dollop some of this fragrant butter mixture on top, and it immediately starts melting, mingling with the pesto you’ve made from the beet greens, all shiny and rich, digging into the patties and heightening their flavor.
+When the hot patties come out of the oven, all puffed and pretty and firm, you dollop some of this fragrant butter mixture on top.
+It immediately starts melting, mingling with the homemade pesto you’ve made from the beet greens, all shiny and rich, digging into the patties and heightening their flavor.

 I knew we’d stumbled onto something good when I asked Tim, who was standing next to me by the table as I photographed them, what he would think if he got these at a restaurant.
-“Would you like them?”
+“Would you be pleased with your order?”
 I asked him.
 All he could do was nod with a full mouth.

-My favorite thing about this recipe is that it uses up an entire bunch of beets – no saving the greens for later (although, if you wanted to, here’s a great way to use them: sauteed beet greens) – from the beets grated in the patties to the greens in the butter to the greens/stems used in the pesto.
+One of my favorite things about this recipe is that it uses up an entire bunch of beets – no saving the greens for later (although, if you still had some left over, here’s a great way to use them: sauteed beet greens) – from the grated roots in the patties to the leafy greens in the butter to the greens and stems used in the pesto.